eslint/eslint/docs/user-guide/migrating-to-3.0.0.md

 1. A `.eslintrc.js`, `.eslintrc.json`, `.eslintrc.yml`, `.eslintrc.yaml`, or `.eslintrc` file either in your project or home directory.
 2. Configuration options passed on the command line using `--rule` (or to CLIEngine using `rules`).
 3. A configuration file passed on the command line using `-c` (or to CLIEngine using `configFile`).
+4. A base configuration is provided to CLIEngine using the `baseConfig` option.

 If ESLint can't find a configuration, then it will throw an error and ask you to provide one.